YOU CAN HELP

 FAMILIES TO FEEL

 It’s hard to see your child struggle.
 For a child, it’s hard to battle towards skills that other children take for granted.
-OSNS helps over 1,600 children and their families every year.
-The OSNS Legacy Foundation stands behind that support – ensuring that treatment teams have what they need to deliver excellence in care.
+The OSNS (Okanagan Similkameen Neurological Society) Child and Youth Development Centre helps over 1,600 children and their families every year.
+The OSNS Legacy Foundation stands behind that support – ensuring treatment teams have what they need to deliver excellence in care.

 Over 30,000 children have received support from OSNS.